 Sends Service Response (SRV 6.15.1) to the Supplier.

 This process may need to be repeated multiple times depending on the certificate types to be replaced and the Device.

+For SMETS1 Devices:

+The meaning of the N42 “Security Credentials Updated on the Device” alert differs from SMETS2+ Devices – it means that the certificate has been stored by the S1SP.

+The S1SP will update details it holds of relevant Supplier (or Network Operator) ID and Certificate ID, as set out in Section 19 of the S1SP.

 Issue Security Credentials